 Recent methods have focused on quantitative analysis of individual antibody landscapes, rather than counting the number of seroprotection events across an immune assay panel.
 HAI is the most common assay used for these panels, but inherent biases of the HAI assay can influence breadth measurements (19–22), so a method for quantifying vaccine breadth should be agnostic to the specific measurement used.
 Other proposed immunological assays for breadth calculation include stem-binding neutralization assays (23), binding profiles (24), neuraminidase inhibition (25), and a multiplex neutralization assay (26).
 Regardless of the assay one uses, an antibody landscape is a curve which depicts antibody response on the y-axis with respect to some measurement on the x-axis which attempts to order the responses by the differences between influenza strains (distance metrics).
 Just as there is no gold standard for the best immunological assay to use, there is no gold standard for the distance metric, and different metrics can measure different ways for two strains to be different.
 Previously proposed distance metrics include the year of strain isolation (27,28), genetic differences (29–33), biochemical or biophysical differences (34,35); and distances derived from antigenic cartography (12,36–40).
 Previous work suggests notable differences between different antigenic distance metrics (41), but how these differences affect breadth quantification is unclear.

-In our study, we propose the use of antibody landscapes from influenza vaccine cohort studies as the basis for measuring vaccine breadth.
+In our study, we use of antibody landscapes from influenza vaccine cohort studies as the basis for measuring vaccine breadth.
 Our metrics are agnostic to the immunological assay and distance metrics used, and are robust to the use of different virus panels, compared to currently-used metrics.
 We develop methods for creating population-summary antibody landscapes, and metrics derived from the summary antibody landscape which are more robust to differences in virus panels than previously used methods.
 We also include a case study showing how our methods can be used to assess breadth of response between two different vaccine candidates.
 Overall, our study contributes to the definition of breadth and the reproducibility of selecting broadly-reactive vaccine candidates by improving the ability to compare results across labs.

 Methods